 In general, before working for a customer with whom we have not had a prior business relationship and/or whose financial stability may be uncertain to us, we perform a credit review on that company.
 Based on that analysis, we may require that the customer present a letter of credit, prepay or provide other credit enhancements.
-Historically, we have not experienced significant losses on our trade receivables.
-We record a provision for bad debts on a case-by-case basis when facts and circumstances indicate that a customer receivable may not be collectible.
-Our allowance for bad debts was \$5.5 million and \$6.9 million at December 31, 2012 and 2011, respectively.
-See Note
+We record a provision for bad debts on a case-by-case basis when facts and circumstances indicate that a customer receivable may not be collectible and, historically, losses on our trade receivables have been infrequent occurrences.